team-friendo/signalboost/README.md

 Look for the first phone number returned by this call.
 Let's call it <channel_phone_number>.
 Let's call the phone number that you use in daily life <your_actual_phone_number>.

-You can use the following to create a channel that uses <channel_phone_number> as its number and uses <your_actual_phone_number> as an admin of the channel, again using the Ngrok reserved domain you created rather than signalboost.ngrok.io:
+You can use the following to create a channel that uses <channel_phone_number> as its number and uses <your_actual_phone_number> as an Admin of the channel, again using the ngrok reserved domain you created rather than signalboost.ngrok.io:

 ```shell